FMEA & PFMEA: A Complete Guide to Failure Analysis & Process Risk Management in Manufacturing

 What is PFMEA?

 PFMEA stands for Process Failure Mode and Effects Analysis, a structured approach to identifying potential failures in a process and assessing their impact.
-Unlike DFMEA (Design Failure Mode and Effects Analysis), which focuses on product design, PFMEA zeroes in on process risks.
+The methodology analyzes potential process failures before they occur, helping manufacturers reduce defects, prevent downtime, and improve quality control.

 Key Objectives of PFMEA: